NDraganov/uk-express/README.md

 UkExpress is a British e-commerce web app that was founded in London.
 UK, 2004.
 UkExpress deliver to Spain, France and Germany as well.

 Build on front-end development with Vite.
-The products are fetched and cached with Redux Toolkit Query from an API.
+The products are fetched and cached with Redux Toolkit Query from dummyjson.com API.
 Authentication is implemented via Supabase API.

 #### Links to GitHub and Demo